research-software-reactor/cyclecloud/Crib Sheet/Readme.md

 In order to be able deploy clusters, the CycleCloud server needs to be given appropriate permissions.
 The simplest way to do this is to assign a role to the CycleCloud VM and use [managed identities](https://docs.microsoft.com/en-us/azure/cyclecloud/managed-identities).
 Alternatively to the Custom Role defined in the documentation, we can use the standard Contributor Role.
-However this requires the user deploying CycleCloud to thenselves be an *Owner* in order to assign roles.
+However this requires the user deploying CycleCloud to themselves be an *Owner* in order to assign roles.

 ## Contributor